Terry Sue-Patt: Death

-Sue-Patt's death was announced on Twitter and his Facebook profile on 22 May 2015.
+Sue-Patt's death was announced on Twitter and on his Facebook profile on 22 May 2015.
 Scotland Yard confirmed that officers had forced entry into a flat in Walthamstow after concerns were raised about the welfare of the occupant; however, the death was not treated as suspicious.
 It was reported that Sue-Patt may have died up to a month before his body was discovered.